Skip to content

 Cost value (25%), dose and formulation (20%), clinical oversight (20%), labs and monitoring (15%), fulfillment (12%), and contract terms (8%).
 Use the same six as your personal checklist.
 Here is what each one really means when you are the one paying.

-The 60-second scorecard Before you enter a card number, you should be able to answer, in one sentence each: what you pay per month at maintenance; which molecules and doses are available; who your prescriber is and how to reach them; whether labs and monitoring are included; where the medication is sourced; and how you cancel.
+Before you enter a card number, you should be able to answer, in one sentence each: what you pay per month at maintenance; which molecules and doses are available; who your prescriber is and how to reach them; whether labs and monitoring are included; where the medication is sourced; and how you cancel.
 Six clean answers means a provider worth grading highly.
-Any blanks are the provider's problem to fix, not yours to excuse.
+Any blanks are the provider's problem to fix, not yours to excuse — and some companies make the first answer impossible to give.
+Lighter You is the sharpest example we have found: its whole public price surface is seven hardcoded strings, the headline figure among them matches no program on the site, and every route to a real number is behind a login.

 Frequently asked questions